 - The inner planets are called terrestrial planets and are made up of rock and metal.

 - The outer planets are known as "gas giants" and are much larger than the terrestrial planets.

 - Mercury is the closest planet to the sun while Neptune is the planet farthest from it.

-- Mercury was also demoted to a "dwarf" planet, making it the smallest of the eight planets.
+- Mercury is the smallest of the eight planets.

 - Jupiter is the largest planet in the solar system and is made up of hydrogen and helium.